pragma-/Plang/doc/README.md

 Now Plang will throw a compile-time error if the types of the arguments do not match the types specified for the parameters:

-    > fn add(a: Real, b: Real) a + b; add(3, "4")
+    > fn add(a: Real, b: Real) a + b; add(3, "yellow")
      Validator error: In function call for `add`, expected Real for parameter `b` but got String

-The return type annotation can be omitted if it can be inferred from the parameters or function body.
-Of course, it's always possible to explicitly specify a return type annotation.
-In the following example, Plang will throw a compile-time type error because `f` attempts to return a value that is not a `Real`:
+In the follow example, the function `f` is annotated to return `Integer`, but whoops:

-    > fn f(x) -> Real "42"
+    > fn f(x) -> Integer "strawberry"
-     Validator error: in definition of function `f`: cannot return value of type String from function declared to return type Real
+     Validator error: in definition of function `f`: cannot return value of type String from function declared to return type Integer

-Consider the built-in `filter` function:
+That was a silly example.
+Let's consider the built-in `filter` function:

     > print(typeof(filter))
      Builtin (Function (Any) -> Boolean, Array) -> Array